alicolville/Weight-Tracker/readme.txt

 // TODO: Explaoin Challenegs more in UI and doc site
 // How do we deal with height? //'height' => [ 'title' => __('Height', WE_LS_SLUG), 'abv' => __('H', WE_LS_SLUG), 'enabled' => true, 'user_preference' => true),
 // Remove all  references too WE_LS_DISABLE_USER_STATS (always set to false)
+// Should we consider a cron job that runs, caching user profiles?

 * Improvement: Allow numeric custom fields to be plotted on charts.
 * Improvement: A user's target weight can now be displayed on bar graphs.